-Why fixing your house foundation is only part of the puzzle
+Why fixing the foundation is only part of the puzzle

 As experts in the field of house foundation repairs, we visit an immense amount of residential structures.
 Something we’ve found common amongst almost all homeowners we meet is the belief that if a house foundation is re-levelled and stabilised, their home will be fixed too.